 - The court costs and personal representative fees are lower for small successions.

 - There are different procedures for selling property.
 In a small succession, the succession representative must publish notice of intent to sell the property in the local newspaper of the parish were the succession is pending.

-An experienced lawyer can file for judicial administration of your loved one’s small succession and advise you each step of the way.
+An experienced lawyer can file for judicial handling of your loved one’s small succession and advise you each step of the way.

 When to Call a Louisiana Small Succession Attorney